Yasi92/Home-Care-Services-Lilien/README.md

 * #### Design in Depth
      *
      ![color theme](README-assets/screenshots/color.theme.png)

+     *In this project, an attempt was made to adapt the style and design as much as possible to the nature of the company's services.

      * The font families used in this project are:
           * Roboto for the body text and other elements.